Self-Sustained Oscillations of a Nonlinear Optomechanical System in the Low-Excitation Regime

 Furthermore, the fixed point analysis quantitatively maps out the areas with different types and amounts of fixed points.
 The corresponding boundaries between stable and unstable regions are reflected experimentally, for example, as the sudden jump observed at the high frequency end of the sidedip around $\Delta / \Omega_\mathrm{m} \approx 1.4$ in Fig.~\ref{main:fig4:colormap-slices}II.c and III.c.
 Hence, for larger positive detunings, we do not observe and expect additional absorption features as our system remains stable.

 Additional datasets presented in the SI underline the quantitative agreement between experiment and model.
 Between these, the changing single-photon optomechanical coupling $g_0$ shifts the instability barrier.
 For higher $g_0$ the sidebands appear already at lower input powers.
 This shows that, even though both the optomechanical coupling $g_0$ and the Kerr nonlinearity $\mathcal{K}$ strongly influence the stability regions and steady state times, we can model the nonlinear response to great quantitative agreement.
-Note that due to the large Kerr, the photon number in the cavity at which we observe these strongly nonlinear physics is in the range of only a few to tens of photons ($\bar{n}_\mathrm{c} \approx 2 - 120$).
+Note that due to the large Kerr, the photon number in the cavity at which we observe these strongly nonlinear physics is in the range of only a few to tens of photons ($\bar{n}_\mathrm{c} \approx 2 \text{-} 120$).

 \textbf{Discussion and Outlook.} In conclusion, we have observed self-sustained oscillations in a nonlinear nano-electromechanical device and demonstrated excellent quantitative understanding between our theory and experiment.
 While our theoretical analysis is restricted to the classical domain, the presence of such nonlinear features like limit cycles or period doubling \cite{srdas2023} marks the threshold for the parameter space where nonlinear interactions in the system become dominant.
 There are theoretical proposals predicting non-classical states in such regimes \cite{Pdnation2013}, but they require the still experimentally challenging single-photon strong coupling.
 Notably, the introduction of a nonlinear microwave resonator into our nano-electromechanical system drastically reduces the threshold for nonlinear dynamics to the few-photon level and hereby enables a potential pathway for the generation of non-classical states and the study of their dynamics in the nonlinear regime (see Section \ref{SI:sec:compare-other-works} of the SI).
+Both require the mechanical mode to be close to or in its ground state, which can be achieved by red sideband cooling.
+Additionally, the Kerr nonlinearity can be engineered as desired to explore potential pathways for state generation.
 Beyond the fundamental aspects, potential novel applications in quantum sensing envisage the nonlinear dynamics of non-classical states as a resource \cite{reviewdegen2017}, which come in reach given our findings combined with the versatile toolbox of superconducting quantum circuits.